-ODT (On-Die Termination) is a feature of the DDR3L SDRAM that allows the DRAM to turn on/off termination resistance for each DQ, DQS, DQS# and DM for x8 configuration (and TDQS, TDQS# for X8 configuration, when enabled via A11=1 in MR1) via the ODT control pin.
-The ODT feature is designed to improve signal integrity of the memory channel by allowing the DRAM controller to independently turn on/off termination resistance for any or all DRAM devices.
-More details about ODT control modes and ODT timing modes can be found further down in this document.
+On-die termination (ODT) is a feature that enables the DRAM to enable/disable and turn on/off termination resistance for each DQ, DQS, DQS#, and DM for the x8 configurations (and TDQS, TDQS# for the x8 configuration, when enabled).

+ODT is designed to improve signal integrity of the memory channel by enabling the DRAM controller to independently turn on/off the DRAM' s internal termination resistance for any grouping of DRAM devices.
+ODT is not supported during DLL disable mode (simple functional representation shown below).
+The switch is enabled by the internal ODT control logic, which uses the external ODT ball and other control information.
-The ODT feature is turned off and not supported in Self-Refresh mode.

-A simple functional representation of the DRAM ODT feature is shown as below.